DavidSchinazi/masque-drafts/draft-schinazi-masque-protocol.md

 Flow Identifier:

 : The flow identifier represents the compression context used by this frame.
-Calidated compression contexts MUST NOT use the `new_quic_proxy_compression_context_flow_id` value received during negotiation.
+Validated compression contexts MUST NOT use the `new_quic_proxy_compression_context_flow_id` value received during negotiation.